linrongbin16/commons.nvim/docs/commons_spawn.md

 #### Parameters

-- `cmd`: Command line in strings list, exactly the same passing to `vim.system`.
+- `cmd`: Command line in multiple strings list, exactly the same passing to `vim.system`.
 - `opts`: Almost the same passing to `vim.system`, except:

   - `on_stdout`: Callback function that will be invoked on each line of child process `stdout`, with signature: